microsoft/FluidExamples/teams-fluid-hello-world/README.md

 };
 ```

-Syncing our Fluid and view data requires that the app create an event listener, which is another opportunity for `useEffect`.
+Syncing our Fluid and view data requires that the app create an event listener as `SharedMap` provides a `valueChanged` event that gets triggered everytime it gets modified by any connected client.
+This is another opportunity for `useEffect`.
 This `useEffect` function will run everytime `fluidMap` is updated thanks to the added dependency.

 To sync the data we're going to create a `updateDice` function and then continue calling that function each time the map's "valueChanged" event is raised.